Help! I’m Attracted to Someone Else: How to Handle Sexual Chemistry When You’re In a Relationship

 - What are your relational agreements? (how do you approach, discuss, and act on sexual attraction to someone else) This is super important and will dictate the way that you manage this moment.
 Ideally you have already talked about what to do if either of you are attracted to someone else!

-Step 4 - Make A Decision
+Step 4 - Make a Plan

 - Take your time.
 This is a decision that deserves to be made from a place of love & information, not fear & pressure.
 Instead of a continual assessment of the minutiae of day-to-day life, make time for yourself to consider the true potential and implications of your decision.I recommend that you choose a period of time of more than a week, and less than 4 weeks - that should be long enough for consideration and not so long that things escalate.